By Jimmy Maxwell KPA-CTP

 We were taught very quickly that when working, our dog Lambeau was not allowed to be a dog.
-He wasn’t allowed to get distracted, or take a dip in a hot creek during a cool day, or sniff deer poop.
+He wasn’t allowed to get distracted, or take a dip in a cool creek during a hot day, or sniff deer poop.
 When the dog is working, that is all he is allowed to do.
-Since we were such new puppy parents, we were totally moldable, and we were quickly molded into something we never wanted to be, but were taught that we should be, “the finger of God on your dog”.
-So Lambeau, like any hyper lab had his share of normal dog issues.
-He’d counter surf for food, bark at other dogs, and pull on his leash, eat goose poop, chase a squirrel up a tree.
+Since we were such new puppy parents, we were totally mold-able, and we were quickly molded into something we never wanted to be, but were taught that we should be, “the finger of God on your dog”.
+So Lambeau, like any hyper lab, had his share of normal dog issues.
+He’d counter surf for food, bark at other dogs, pull on his leash, eat goose poop, and chase squirrels up trees.
 All of these normal dog actions were 100% unacceptable.
 So, what did we learn to do?
 We learned to buy a shock collar, and a pinch collar.
-When Lambeau jumped on the counter?
-ZAP!
+When Lambeau jumped on the counter, ZAP!
 When he pulled on the leash, PINCH!
 When he was working and stopped to eat the poop that some woodland creature left behind?
 ZAP!
 And that is how we “trained” Lambeau.
-But little did we know that while we thought we were teaching Lambeau to behave and follow the rules, all we were really doing was to fear us.
-And that is not what we ever wanted to our precious puppy.
+But little did we know that while we thought we were teaching Lambeau to behave and follow the rules, all we were really doing was teaching him to fear us, and hate the game.
+And that is not what we ever wanted to teach our precious puppy.

-So Lambeau’s SAR discipline is Live Area, which means that we go to an area, give him a cue (“Go Find”), and he leaves us and searches for anyone in the area he can find.
-Once he finds someone he does an alert (barks at us) and then when we say “Show me” he takes us to where he found the person.
+So, Lambeau’s SAR discipline was Live Area, which means that we would go to an area, give him a cue (“Go Find”), and he would us and search for anyone in the area he can find.
+Once he found someone he would come back to us, do an alert (barks at us), and when we say “Show me” he takes us to where he found the person.
 So, after a couple years of hard work, blood, sweat, and tears, it was time to certify Lambeau through the Indiana Dept. of Homeland Security.
 It was during this time, and during his certification attempts, that Lambeau simply decided, that the game wasn’t worth playing anymore.
-He would go into the woods, and just not look for people anymore.
+He would go into the woods, and just not look for people.
 On those occasions when he decided he wanted to work, he would find the people, and then just not alert.
 He would quit.
 Kelli and I were devastated.
 How on earth can a natural like Lambeau suddenly lose his ability to do this job that he loved so much?
 Our teammates gave us many things to try, all of which ended in more guessing and never quite figuring it out.
 It looked like Lambeau was going to wash out.
 Our SAR career was going to end before it even started.

-Then one day we were invited to train with a team called Midwest Search Dogs (MSD) located in Indianapolis.
+Then one day we were invited to train with a team located in Indianapolis.
 We had met the leadership of the team a few times and they were familiar with Lambeau’s training woes.
-This team had one major difference from our own, and that it is the only SAR team in the USA, that forbids aversive training methods with the dogs.
-So, when he happily accepted their invitation, they informed us not to bring the aversive collars to training.
+This team had one major difference from our own, they did not allow aversive training methods with the dogs.
+So, when we happily accepted their invitation, they informed us not to bring the aversive collars to training.